beothorn/presentationHeroesGuideToDevTools/static/README.md

 You can reach a big chunck of the errors just doing basic checks.

 You can learn things to check by investigating new errors.

+For example, on driver app the first thing to check is what deliveries where already synced and at what time.
+Seems simple but this eliminates a lot of problems that we would not be able to see if we went in another direction.

 Usually the starting point is calling the rest interface.